nymea/nymea-docs/docs/about/terms-definition.md

 Interface define the character of a device/service, and require certain actions, states and events so that device category is always the same.
 An example, an interface that defines a simple light bulb, needs to have at leas an on/off action - so in the app this device will be displayed as a light with a toggle button and if nymea is connected to voice assistants also recognice this device as a light.

-### Setup Methods

-Setup methods are the answer to your question _How do I get my device into the system?_
-There are 3 setup methods, User, Discovery and Auto.
-Some Examples

-* User: Email service, the user is required to fill in the email server credentials
-* Discovery: Within a local area network to dsicover the ZigBee bridge.
-* Auto: After the ZigBee bridge is connected, the ZigBee devices apear automatically without any involvement of the user.

-### Create Methods

 ### Vendor

 Inside every device plug-in a vendor is defined that is the manufacturer of the device.
 So generic plug-ins that doesn't belong to a specific device have 'nymea' defined as vendor.

-### Device Class

 ### Experience Plug-In